FreedomIntelligence/REMOP/README.md

 # Introduction
-Code for the paper: **Towards Modular Dense Retrieval with Prompt Tuning.
+Code for the paper: **Towards Modular Dense Retrieval with Prompt Tuning**.

 ## Installation